 - When making a meal, double the recipe and put it in your freezer.

 - Order groceries online for pickup or delivery.

 See more quick and healthy weeknight meals >>

 - Do one load each day from start to finish.

 - Your husband should be doing his own laundry and your kids can learn to do their laundry too.

-I am not suggesting you go full Mario Kondo or organize and label everything in your house.
+I am not suggesting you go full Mario Kondo.

 But take time to declutter a few things that make your home more enjoyable to live in.
 The extra ‘things’ you accumulate not only clutter your home but affect your mental health and lead to anxiety.